thundr/RedstoneRepository/README.md

 Redstone Repository Repository
 ==============

-This mod was a 1.12 addon for Redstone Arsenal by TeamCoFH, and will eventally be a home to content that enhances many aspects of the CoFH library of mods.
+This mod was an addon for Redstone Arsenal by TeamCoFH, and will eventally be a home to content that enhances many aspects of the CoFH library of mods.
 Original mod written by TehNut and Tombenpotter for MC1.6/1.7.
 This is a rewrite for 1.12+ by thundR.

 ## Dev setup